Written by Dawn Elizabeth Howells - Proprietor.

 To be sure, there have been numerous developments at the factory – and Schimmel perhaps more than any other piano company have continued to plan ahead.
 This meeting was billed as the forum for the introduction of new models and also to explain the new strategic alliance between Schimmel and Pearl River.
 We were on an early flight out of London which allowed time for a traditional German Sunday lunch at “Mutter Habenicht” – a rustic and charming German restaurant established in 1870.

 Then at the Schimmel factory we met with dealers from around the world over drinks and a buffet supper.
 Musically we were spoilt by jazz piano music played by Otto Wolters, Germany’s first professor for jazz piano.
 These flower centrepieces reminded us all that pianos were going to remain centre stage through the next few days!

 Monday morning saw over a hundred dealers from Europe, America, China and Australia, but it was noted that the dealer from New Zealand had travelled the furthest.
 The company president, Hannes Schimmel-Vogel, greeted the gathering switching fluently between German and English.

 We learned that in changing times Schimmel had concluded the alliance with the Pearl River factory in Guangzhou, China – the largest piano factory in the world.
 Some 80% of all pianos sold in the world are sold in China and before the alliance Schimmel had the odds stacked against it.
-An address by senior Pearl River management assured us that there would be no change to the 100% Made in Germany or to the German management.
+An address by senior Pearl River management assured us that there would be no change to the current situation: with a German management team and products made 100% in Germany.

 This positive news was swiftly followed by a general summary of changes to the product range.
 Endeavours to meet competitive product prices without compromising standards are a constant challenge.
 Schimmel are proud to qualify for the BVK (German Piano Maker Association) accreditation, the strict guidelines of which stimulate customer confidence.